Louth, Outback NSW

-Trilby Station,located on the western bank of the Darling River 20km downstream from Louth, is a 5th generation working sheep station which provides outback visitors with farm-stay accommodation ranging from river and billabong campsites to very comfortable converted shearers' quarters and cottages.
+Trilby Station, on the Darling River Run, is located on the western bank of the Darling River twenty kilometres downstream from Louth and one of the best farmstays along the Darling River.
+A fifth generation working sheep station, it provides outback visitors with farm-stay accommodation ranging from river & billabong campsites to very comfortable converted shearers' quarters and cottages.

 Trilby Station makes a perfect stopover when doing the Darling River Run, and is located on the western side/route of one of the most iconic Outback NSW touring routes.